 An easy way to reduce your carbon footprint is to buy locally grown produce.
 Products available in supermarkets are often shipped from abroad, which contribute to higher carbon emissions.
 It doesn’t seem to be a biggie, but… multiplied by thousands or millions of people, makes a difference.

-At Verdeat we make indoor gardens based on hydroponics – a plant cultivation method using mainly light & water (no soil is needed).
-Not only can you grow your own greens at home with Verdeat, you can actually limit your environmental impact!
+At Verdeat, we make indoor gardens based on hydroponics – a plant cultivation method using mainly light & water (no soil is needed).
+Not only can you grow your own greens at home with Verdeat, but you can also actually limit your environmental impact!

-By using Verdeat you can benefit from all its wonders: produce a greater yield of fruits and vegetables, use less water (as much as 10 times less compared to traditional field crop watering methods!), grow locally and all year around and cut the plastic packaging.
+Using Verdeat, you can benefit from all its wonders: produce a greater yield of fruits and vegetables, use less water (as much as 10 times less compared to traditional field crop watering methods!), grow locally and all year round, and cut the plastic packaging.

 Are you thinking about an indoor garden in a healthy and innovative hydroponic cultivation?